-REF: KAAJEE does not currently use the Department of Veterans Affairs Personal Identification (VPID), since this field is not currently populated enterprise-wide.
+REF: KAAJEE Classic and SSOWAP do not currently use the Department of Veterans Affairs Personal Identification (VPID), since this field is not currently populated enterprise-wide.

 The KAAJEE software provides a Kernel-based Authentication and Authorization (AA) service for all HealtheVet-VistA Web-based applications in the J2EE/WebLogic environment.